datastax/pulsar-openid-connect-plugin/README.md

 be configured, even though they will represent the _same_ token issuer backend.

 ### Using AuthenticationProviderToken
-In order to simplify deployment and integration with this new broker plugin, there is a configuration option that allows users to configure the `AuthenticationProviderToken` as the first attempt when
+In order to simplify deployment and integration with this new broker plugin, there is a configuration option to use the `AuthenticationProviderToken` plugin in conjunction with the OpenID Connect plugin.

 The current implementation is naive.
 If the `openIDAttemptAuthenticationProviderTokenFirst` is configured to true, the plugin will first attempt to validate the token using the `AuthenticationProviderToken` plugin.
 If that fails,